ralphbean/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Funly Challenges: 18 points
 ----------------------------
 Does it include a Ninja?
-    1 to 3 points (for how awesome the ninja is).
+    3 points (for how awesome the ninja is).

 Does it include a Pirate?
-    1 to 3 points (for how awesome the pirate is).
+    3 points (for how awesome the pirate is).

 Does it include a robot?
-    1 to 3 points (for how awesome the robot is).
+    3 points (for how awesome the robot is).

 Does it include a wizard?
-    1 to 3 points (for how awesome the wizard is).
+    3 points (for how awesome the wizard is).

 Does it include a ninja, a pirate, and a robot?
-    1 to 3 points.
+    3 points.

 Does it contain a velociraptor?
-    1 to 3 points ( for how awesome the raptor is ).
+    3 points ( for how awesome the raptor is ).

 FOSSly Challenges: 36+ points
 -----------------------------